rtCamp/docs.rtcamp.com/rtmedia/troubleshooting/conflict-diagnosis-guide-wordpress-plugins/index.markdown

-## This doesn't help.
-What else can I do?
+## This Does Not Help.
+What Else Can I Do?

 Unfortunately, beyond this, there are no general steps or processes that can identify and resolve conflicts.
 After this, you really need to have technical know-how to diagnose the conflict.
 Doing that is a whole art form and requires expertise beyond the scope of a one page tutorial.
-You'd have to hire a professional.
+You will have to hire a professional.